Aircraft brake unit spring testing

 The Aircraft Wheels and Brakes department at British Airways plc are responsible for the repair and overhaul of the aircraft brake units on the Boeing 737, 747, 757, 777 and Airbus A319, A320 and A321 aircraft.
 Testing the brake unit springs is an important part of the overhaul process to ensure the pistons extend and retract and that these safety critical components perform correctly.
 Previously the tests were performed using a manual tester but the team at British Airways required a more sophisticated solution that would be easy to use, but would also reduce the time taken to carry out the test process.

-Mecmesin supplied British Airways with a MultiTest 5-xt console-controlled force testing system to perform a compression test, simulating the performance of the springs with a specific load range.
-To facilitate quick testing and ease-of-use, the MultiTest 5-xt has been programmed with the testing parameters required in the Component Maintenance Manual for each spring.
-These stored, automated test procedures are launched with a single button press by an operator and results are automatically displayed with pass/fail messages.
-British Airways have benefited from reducing test times by 75%, making significant cost savings and increasing efficiency.
+Mecmesin supplied British Airways with a MultiTest 5-x console-controlled force testing system.
+The MultiTest 5-x is used to perform a compression test, simulating the performance of the springs with a specific load range.
+To facilitate quick testing and ease-of-use, the MultiTest 5-x has been programmed with the testing parameters required in the Component Maintenance Manual for each spring.
+These stored, automated test procedures combined with the one button ease of use of the MultiTest 5-x and automatic display of pass/fail messages have reduced test times by 75%, making significant cost savings and increasing efficiency.

 - 5 kN Loadcell